nicolasgonzalez98/pi-foods/README.md

   <li>Your recipes can be modified and deleted</li>
 </ul>

-## Demo
+## Deploy

-If you want to see the demo of this proyect deployed, you can visit [Demo of the proyect](https://pi-foods-five.vercel.app/)
+If you want to see the deploy of this proyect deployed, you can visit [API Food wep-page](https://pi-foods-five.vercel.app/)

+NOTE: Have a little CORS problems when you try to create a new recipe.
+In localhost work's.

 ## Comenzando